Danikakes/YAGWD/readme.md

-# AUTOMATED BUILD SYSTEM - Complete Guide
+# Yet Another Game WatchDog - Complete Guide
+For transparency sake, I used Claude to clean up this code and generate readable documentation because I am not great at that.
 ## 🎯 What This Does

 This system **completely automates** the monitor build process: